drohmer/CSE104/A_html_css/02_css_basic/readme.md

 __Q.__ Create the rule such that all the `<h1>` titles, and the `<p>` elements which are inside a `<footer>` tag are underlined (see [text-decoration](https://www.w3schools.com/cssref/pr_text_text-decoration.asp) property).

+# Note on HTML/CSS

+Every time a new code has to be tested, you need to re-create a new HTML (with its header) and CSS file.
+This may be cumbersome when trying many possibilities.

+You may use some web tools such as [Code Pen](https://codepen.io/) allowing to quickely check HTML/CSS content if you want.

+Keep however in mind, that you should only use such tools, when you are already able to create yourself html and css file from scratch.